menu

 People

-One of the unique characteristics of the University of Iowa neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+The University of Iowa neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the University of Iowa neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the University of Iowa community truly stands out from the rest in this regard.

 In addition, an extraordinary 86.4% of the residents of the University of Iowa neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.